-6.4 Sweden specific barriers and drivers
+5.4 Sweden specific barriers

-Apart from the more general barriers (see Chapter 6.2) there are some Sweden specific regulatory related barriers which has been identified, see Table 6.
+This study lists barriers that market actors perceive as barriers.
+These barriers may limit the development of distributed electricity production but may not be actual barriers for a sound development.
+Apart from the more general perceived barriers (see Chapter 5.2) there are some perceived Sweden specific regulatory related barriers which has been identified, see Table 6.

-The solar commission has listed several barriers for distributed energy resources which are referred to multiple times in the table below.
-However, the barriers are valid for all DES unless specified otherwise.
+The solar commission has listed several perceived barriers for distributed energy resources which are referred to multiple times in Table 6.
+However, the perceived barriers are valid for all DES unless specified otherwise.